davco98/startupunidos/README.md

 ---

-# Twenty Twenty-Four
+# Startup Unidos Master

 Welcome to the development repository for the default theme that will launch with [WordPress 6.4](https://make.wordpress.org/core/6-4/).

 <img width="1920" alt="2023" src="https://github.com/WordPress/twentytwentyfour/assets/1813435/d965b75d-03cd-4365-b963-b3862d482329">

-Twenty Twenty-Four is built as a [block theme](https://developer.wordpress.org/block-editor/how-to-guides/themes/block-theme-overview/).
+Startup Unidos Master is built as a [block theme](https://developer.wordpress.org/block-editor/how-to-guides/themes/block-theme-overview/).
 The theme aims to ship with as little CSS as possible: our goal is for all theme styles to be configured through [`theme.json`](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/) and editable through Global Styles.
 The theme development team will work closely with [Gutenberg](https://github.com/wordpress/gutenberg) contributors to build design tools in the block editor that enable this goal.

 You can view a demo of this theme at [2024.wordpress.net](https://2024.wordpress.net/), which is synced to `trunk` branch of this repository every 2 minutes.